slavcp/glorp/README.md

 # Why is the client getting marked as a trojan?

-- **The installer is not signed:** digital signatures help verify software, but in the case of such a small open source project, paying for a license is not feasible, so antiviruses will mark it as malicious.
+- **Installer is not signed:** digital signatures help verify software, but in the case of a small open source project, paying for a license is not feasible, so antiviruses will mark it as malicious.
-  ~~- **DLL Injection:** Glorp utilizes DLL injection, a technique used for running code in the context of another application's space, something that is often used for malicious purposes.
-I assure you that the client only uses this for the user's convenience.~~
-  THIS HAS BEEN REPLACED WITH PLAIN OLD TRICKERY (DLL hijacking) BUT IT MAY STILL GET FLAGGED

-I strongly urge you to **review the source code** if you have any doubts.
+Review the source code if you have any doubts.

 ## Features

-- [x] **Proper** Raw input
+- [x] Raw input
-- [x] Increased performance
-- [x] Hook DXGI parameters in an attempt of lowering latency
+- [x] DXGI hooks in an attempt of lowering latency
-- [x] Optimized URL blocklist (only ~50 entries, fully customizable)
+- [x] Light URL blocklist (customizable)
 - [x] Resource swapper
 - [x] Custom script support
 - [x] Account Manager
-- [x] Queue ranked without the game open
+- [x] Queue ranked externally
-- [x] Find out your real ping to the servers
 - [x] CPU Throttler
-- [x] Lightweight autoupdater
+- [x] Autoupdater
 - [x] Basic shortcuts (F11 - toggle fullscreen, F6 new lobby)
+- [x] OBS game capture support via plugin
 - [x] and more...

 ## Potential issues